Requirements

 Security

-Anchore Enterprise is deployed as source repositories or container images that can be run manually using Docker Compose, Kubernetes or any other supported container platform.
+Anchore Enterprise is deployed from source repositories or container images that can be run manually using Docker Compose, Kubernetes, or any other supported container platform.

 By default, Anchore Enterprise does not require any special permissions.
 It can be run as an unprivileged container with no access to the underlying Docker host.

-Note: Anchore Enterprise can be configured to pull images through the Docker Socket.
-However, this configuration is not recommended, as it grants the Anchore Enterprise container added privileges, and may incur a performance impact on the Docker Host.
+Anchore Enterprise can be configured to pull images through the Docker socket.
+However, this configuration is not recommended, as it grants the Anchore Enterprise container added privileges and may incur a performance impact on the underlying Docker host.

 Storage